juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 In addition to reliability, another important measure is [validity](https://en.wikipedia.org/wiki/Validity_(statistics)), which assesses whether the inferred trait scores correspond to real-world user behavior (e.g., predicting a user's behavior or preference).
 Since measuring validity is often context sensitive, experiments or studies need to be carried out in a particular context.
 For example, [Xiao et al.](https://dl.acm.org/doi/10.1145/3301275.3302264) show that personality trait scores inferred by a Juji chatbot can predict team performance.

-# Personalize Chatbots by Personality
+# Chatbot Personalization by Personality

 To help chatbot designers easily personalize each conversation experience, Juji provides a set of functions and "message cards", which allow a designer to personalize chatbot messages for each inferred user persona.